 - Expect to be held accountable for what you deliver (or do not deliver).

 Everyone in the Gitcoin community must abide by the Code of Conduct and Rules of Engagement.
 Gitcoin has zero tolerance for:

 - Sharing illegal or explicit material.

-The Code of Conduct and Rules of Engagement are enforced by stewards who have chosen to take on moderator duties.
-If you would like to become a moderator, please reach out to myself, Scott, or Yalor on Discord.
+The Code of Conduct and Rules of Engagement apply to all community members and are enforced by stewards who have chosen to take on moderator duties.

-If you see something in the Gitcoin community that violates these rules, speak to a moderator.
-All complaints to moderators are confidential.
+If you see something in the Gitcoin community that violates these rules, flag the post.
+All flags are confidential.

 All governance discussions must take place on the official Gitcoin forums.
 This is to ensure the community has all the information it needs to make an informed decision about proposals, and to provide transparency into what was decided, what was done, and why.

 Proposals can vary broadly in their stated goals and requests.